-Our newest addition to the program, Cedar is a 2013 16.0hh Appendix gelding who arrived in Southlands in April of 2017.
+Cedar is a 2012 16.0hh Appendix gelding who arrived in Southlands in April of 2017.
 He came to us through another rescue program in the province with little known about his history.

 In only a few months time, Cedar has shown a willingness to learn and a love of humans.
 Under the guidance of SRC coach, Amanda Brook, he is destined for success.
-Amanda and her mother, another longtime Southlands member and local trainer/coach, have spent the past few months working on the ground with Cedar and he will be backed in September of 2017 and Amanda has been training him under saddle since then.
+Amanda and her mother, another longtime Southlands member and local trainer/coach, have spent countless hours working with Cedar.
+He was backed in September of 2017 and Amanda has been training him under saddle since then.
 He has made quick progress and is now doing walk, trot, canter and starting over some cross-rail fences.